How to Choose the Right Content Management System (CMS)

 To choose the right CMS for your team – and to avoid making mistakes, follow these 10 tips below:

 It is very enticing to believe that your team can build a custom CMS, including open source.
 However, we have never seen it work.
-No matter how much you plan for it, your team does not have the years of experience that lends a capable hand to handle many complexities that come with a CMS.
+No matter how much you plan for it, your team does not have the years of experience that lends a capable hand to handling many complexities that come with a CMS.
 The amount of developer support required in the long-term outweighs the cost of selecting and purchasing a CMS; and not to mention, custom builds are prone-to-fail.

 That is a recipe for disaster.
 Your development speed should not dictate your business moves.
 Make sure you pick a content management solution that enables your teams to focus on implementing campaigns and strategies that increase web traffic instead of spending excessive amounts of time on managing the technology.